flydeoo/mya/docs/episode 2: write our very first tiny bootloader.md

 For access to the codes of this project and more, please check out the following GitHub repository: https://github.com/flydeoo/mya

+Also, check out the episode 2 release at: https://github.com/flydeoo/mya/releases/tag/v0.02

 Thank you for reading and see you in the next episode.